-Rainfall-induced landslides pose a serious threat to lives and properties around the world.
-The mountainous country Nepal experiences widespread landslides every year triggered by the concentrated monsoonal rainfall between June and September (Dahal and Hasegawa, 2008; Petley et al., 2007; Upreti and Dhital, 1996).
-The monsoonal rainfall constitutes ~80% of the total annual rainfall and studies show that >90% of the fatal landslides in Nepal occur during this period (Froude and Petley, 2018; NDRRMA, 2021; Petley et al., 2007).
+Rainfall-induced landslides pose a serious the at to lives and properties around the world.
+The mountainous country Nepal experiences v 10.50 ead landslides every year triggered by the concentrated monsoonal rainfall between June and Ceptember (Dahal and Hasegawa, 2008; Petley et al., 2007; Upreti and Dhital, 1996).
+The monsoonal rainfall constitutes ~80% of the total annual rainfall and studies show that more than 90% of the fate: Chustides in Nepal occur during this period (Froude and Petley, 2018; NDRRMA, 2021; Petley et al., 2007).
 In the last decade, landslides caused the loss of over 1200 lives and economic damage of more than \$14 million in Nepal (NDRRMA, 2021).

 The proliferation of informal local roads in Nepal has further increased the risk of rainfall-induced landsliding (Dahal et al., 2010; Devkota et al., 2014; Froude and Petley, 2018; Mcadoo et al., 2018; Petley et al., 2007; Vuillez et al., 2018), and this has been attributed to the non-engineered or informal method of slope excavation for road construction, often crossing terrain with steep angles, without suitable planning, design and drainage and protection measures (Dixit et al., 2021; Hearn and Shakya, 2017; Robson et al., 2021; UNDP, 2011; World Bank, 2012).
-The study by Mcadoo et al. (2018) found that the rainfall-triggered landslides could occur with approximately twice the frequency https://doi.org/10.1016/j.enggeo.2022.106787
+The study by Mcadoo et al. (2018) found that the rainfall-triggered landslides could occur with approximately twice the frequency in areas with poorly constructed roads than in those without, based on the spatial distribution analysis of landslides and roads in Sindhupalchok district, Nepal.
+Vuillez et al. (2018) also found that within the Phewa watershed in western Nepal, the occurrence of landslides during extreme rainfall events was more prominent in areas intersected by or in close vicinity of the roads.